grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 _If the alert `CortexIngesterTSDBHeadCompactionFailed` fired as well, then give priority to it because that could be the cause._

-### CortexRolloutStuck

-This alert fires when a Cortex service rollout is stuck, which means the number of updated replicas doesn't match the expected one and looks there's no progress in the rollout.
-The alert monitors services deployed as Kubernetes `StatefulSet` and `Deployment`.

-How to **investigate**:
-- Run `kubectl -n <namespace> get pods -l name=<statefulset|deployment>` to get a list of running pods
-- Ensure there's no pod in a failing state (eg. `Error`, `OOMKilled`, `CrashLoopBackOff`)
-- Ensure there's no pod `NotReady` (the number of ready containers should match the total number of containers, eg. `1/1` or `2/2`)
-- Run `kubectl -n <namespace> describe statefulset <name>` or `kubectl -n <namespace> describe deployment <name>` and look at "Pod Status" and "Events" to get more information

 #### Ingester hit the disk capacity

 If the ingester hit the disk capacity, any attempt to append samples will fail.
 You should: